@typia/website

 Creating MCP applications:

-MCP supports all JSON schema specifications without restrictions:
+MCP supports all JSON schema specifications:

 • JSON Schema v4, v5, v6, v7